-The Office of International Student Services advises students individually on whether or not they may qualify for full-time equivalency based on one of the above activities.
+The Office of International Student and Scholars advises students individually on whether or not they may qualify for full-time equivalency based on one of the above activities.
 The final approval is made, in all cases, by the Office of the Registrar.
 In any event, international students must be engaged in 12 credits of coursework or the equivalent combination of coursework and other approved academic activity.

 If you are in a program leading to an EdM, EdD, or PhD, you may be able to receive credits for graduate courses taken at another school, thereby reducing the total number of courses you may need to do at Teachers College.
 Determination of transfer credits is done after you have enrolled in your TC degree program.
 Go to the Office of Admission to request a Transfer Credit Evaluation Form.
 Complete the form and submit it to the Office of Admission, to request an evaluation of your previous graduate school work.
 After the evaluation, it is up to your academic advisor to approve which credits will be accepted.
 You will be notified in writing once the final evaluation has been made.